New Launch Reviews The Jovell Review: 29,063 sqft Swimming Pool

 That being said, IF I was working close by (aviation industry) or simply still living the bachelor’s life, (and I really like the beach facilities), I would consider a one/two-bedroom unit here at The Jovell.

 You could also look at the Jovell as a “safe” investment option.
-Not really in terms of a huge capital appreciation for a potential buyer, as I see this more of as a low risk and slow return option.
+Not really in terms of a huge capital appreciation for a potential buyer, as I see this more as low risk and slow return option.
 Most of the apartments in the vicinity are really own stay residents as many are much bigger units.

 So rental yields at the Jovell could be a good option with the smaller units, as rental is easy to find due to the proximity to the airport and Changi Business Park.
 This means that the Jovell will be an attractive option to those in the airline industry, tech, IT, and banking sectors.